remotestorage/django-remotestorage/README.md

 	apps always ask for everything and user is presented with "all or nothing" choice.

-* Client (app which has access to user's storage) management interface with the ability to easily revoke access and maybe inspect stored/accessed resources.
+* Add ability to inspect stored/accessed resources to the client management interface.